 Main materials for sliding doors

 Know now the main materials used in sliding doors:

-Wood or MDF
+Wooden sliding door or MDF

 In addition to the different finishes and textures that suit different needs, your touch is comfortable in the hands.

 Aluminum sliding door

 Aluminum doors, usually installed with glass, are the best choice for outdoor environments, where the material is resistant to natural wear such as wind, heat and humidity.